 - A dental implant is long-lasting.
-Dental implants have a documented success rate of more than 97%, and will last you for many, many years, far beyond the life span of a bridge or denture.
+They have a documented success rate of more than 97% and will last you for many, many years, far beyond the life span of a bridge or denture.

 - A dental implant preserves your remaining teeth.
-You don’t need to cut down adjacent teeth, or use them to support your replacement tooth.
-They won’t drift or move, because the implant is supported just like a regular tooth.
+You don’t need to cut down adjacent teeth or use them to support your replacement tooth.
+They will not shift or move since the implant has enough support, just like a regular tooth.